Central Camp, California

 Central Camp is an unincorporated community in Madera County, California.
-It is located 3 mi west of Shuteye Peak, at an elevation of 5417 feet (1651 m).
+It is located 3 mi west of Shuteye Peak, at an elevation of 5417 ft.

-From 1923 until the early 1930s, Central Camp was the base camp for the Sugar Pine Lumber Company, one of California's largest operations at the time.
-After the mill operations shut down in the early 1930s, Central Camp transitioned into a quiet retreat, frequented mainly by cabin owners and summer campers.
-In 1962, a new subdivision was developed, bringing modern utilities like water, sewers, and electricity to the area.
+From 1923 until the early 1930s, Central Camp served as the mountain base of the Sugar Pine Lumber Company, one of the largest lumber operations in California at the time.
+After the company's logging operations ended, the settlement developed into a seasonal cabin community.
+A subdivision was established there in 1962, with water, sewer, and electrical service.